-Navi is a Fellow at Judge Business School, University of Cambridge, and a faculty member of the World Economic Forum (WEF).
-He is a member of WEF’s Global Agenda Council on Design Innovation and a columnist on Harvard Business Review.
+Navi Radjou is an innovation and leadership advisor based in Silicon Valley.
+He is also a Fellow at Judge Business School, University of Cambridge.
+He has served as a member of the World Economic Forum’s Global Agenda Council on Design Innovation and is a regular columnist on Harvard Business Review.

 To contact Navi Radjou, please go to this page.